DALM1/dalm1term/README.md

 Change into the project directory: cd dalm1term

-Install the dependencies: npm install
+Install the dependencies: npm install / pip install -r requirements.txt

+create keys.py in the engshell directory to define OPENAI_KEY

 Usage:
 To use DALM1Term, follow these steps: